 Negar Azimi is a writer and editor.
-She was a 2014-2015 fellow at New York Public Library’s Cullman Center for Scholars and Writers and organizes events in and around the arts with Pati Hertling.
+She is a former fellow at the New York Public Library’s Cullman Center for Scholars and Writers and organizes events in and around the arts with Pati Hertling.

 Lisa Farjam founded Bidoun in 2003 and was editor in chief until 2011.
 She lives in upstate New York.

 Babak Radboy is an artist working exclusively in the commercial idiom of art direction.
 He is the founder of the meta-brand Shanzhai Biennial, creative director for the unisex fashion line TELFAR and CCO of the visual knowledge project Mine.nyc.
 His clients include Bjarne Melgaard, Kanye West, and Hugo Boss.
 His work has been shown internationally, including at MoMA PS1 and The New Museum, New York and The Serpentine Gallery, London.
 He has been the creative director of Bidoun since 2007.

 Anna Della Subin

 Anna Della Subin is a writer and independent scholar born in New York.
 Her essays have appeared in the New York Review of Books, Harper’s, the New York Times, the London Review of Books, and Triple Canopy, which brought out her treatise Not Dead But Sleeping in paperback in 2017.
 Her book Accidental Gods: On Men Unwittingly Turned Divine is forthcoming from Metropolitan/Henry Holt and Granta.
 She was first published in Bidoun.

 Ben Tear is an artist and Bidoun’s administrator.